 Defining a pressure cooker

-A pressure cooker is a pot with an airtight seal that cooks food quickly at higher temperatures and pressures.
-It can be used to cook meats as well as dense vegetables like potatoes and carrots, making them tender to eat.
+A pressure cooker is a pot that cooks food quickly at higher temperatures under excessive pressure.
+It’s best for cooking and tenderizing meats and dense vegetables, such as potatoes and carrots.

 How are Instant Pots and pressure cookers the same?

-You could say that Instant Pots and pressure cookers are the same in these ways:
+In a nutshell, Instant Pots match pressure cookers in these ways:

 - Stainless-steel/metal construction

-Pressure cookers and Instant Pots are not the same thing!
-Instant pots have multiple functions.
-They are a type of all-in-one cooking appliance.
-Compared to a single function with a pressure cooker, Instant Pots have many programmable settings, e.g., for cooking rice, soup, or yoghurt.
+Instant Pots differ to pressure cookers in that Instant pots have multiple functions versus a pressure cooker, which has one.
+Instant Pots are a type of all-in-one cooking appliance and have many programmable settings, e.g., for cooking rice, soup, or yoghurt.